 <?php endif; ?><?php /**PATH /resources/views/index.blade.php ENDPATH**/ ?>

 We'll implement "Smol Blaze" to read a component's source at compile time and inline the resulting HTML directly into the template.
 This demo is deliberately minimal and only tackles folding, but it will help illustrate the moving pieces at play.
-We will keep all parts in the AppServiceProvider and similar to Blaze also use regular expressions (although we'll take time to demystify the magic).
+We will keep all parts in the AppServiceProvider and, similar to Blaze, use regular expressions (although we'll take time to demystify the magic).

-We will use Blade::prepareStringsForCompilationUsing to intercept the raw template string before Blade compiles it.
+We will use Blade's prepareStringsForCompilationUsing() hook to allow us to intercept the raw template string before Blade compiles it:

 // App/Providers/AppServiceProvider.php